hayden-erickson/writing/radon-transform.md

 actually rotating an x ray detector around the body to build up the 3d image.
 The device has an x ray generator on one side of the circular frame and an array of sensors directly opposite.
 The machine spins the generator and the sensors in sync as a patient moves through the middle.
-This technology was so groundbreaking that it actually won its creators Allan M Cormack and Godfrey Newbold Hounsfield the nobel prize in physiology and medicine in 1979.
+We take this stuff for granted today, but in 1979 this technology was so groundbreaking that it actually won its creators Allan M Cormack and Godfrey Newbold Hounsfield the nobel prize in physiology and medicine.

 ## Capturing